EMC China Lab

 - Other effects on cells caused by medical devices, materials, or their extracts.

 In the biological evaluation system of medical devices, in vitro cytotoxicity testing is one of the most important indicators.
 It helps evaluate the potential cytotoxicity of medical devices and biomaterials.
-Before these devices are used on living tissues or cells, in vitro cytotoxicity testing serves as a simulated experiment to predict the biological response.
-The method is economical, simple, and allows for batch testing, which makes it an essential screening tool for deciding whether animal testing is necessary.
+Before these devices are used on living tissues or cells, in vitro cytotoxicity testing serves as a simulated experiment to pREDict the biological response.
+The method is econoMICal, simple, and allows for batch testing, which makes it an essential screening tool for deciding whether animal testing is necessary.

 ISO 10993 In Vitro Cytotoxicity Testing(图1)